-Applicants can also submit applications through NursingCAS (www.nursingCAS.org).
+Applicants entering the graduate program can also submit applications through NursingCAS (www.nursingCAS.org).

 - 1. Individuals completing their applications through NursingCAS need to complete the application per the NursingCAS instructions. - 2.
 If updates or materials are sent to NursingCAS subsequent to the initial submission of the application, please notify Methodist College Admissions, admissions@methodistcol.edu.